-For example, in the recent Four Weddings and a Funeral special, there was no interpreter present at the wedding for the speeches.
-For someone who has a deaf brother and who uses sign language (as in the Hugh Grant character), would this be a realistic representation of that situation?
+In the recent Four Weddings and a Funeral special.
+There was no interpreter present at the wedding for the speeches.
+For someone who has a deaf brother and who uses sign language (as in the Hugh Grant character).
+Would this be a realistic representation of that situation?

 I guess the other question is, does it matter if this isn’t an accurate representation of what real life is like for deaf people?
-The fact there was no interpreter present at the speeches is something that we as BSL interpreters or members of the deaf community will notice, question and consider.
+The fact there was no interpreter present at the speeches is something that BSL interpreters or members of the deaf community will notice.
 The general public, who don’t have an understanding of these deeper issues – are gaining exposure to sign language in a way that is portrayed inclusively.

-With deaf people and deaf characters becoming more and more prevalent in today’s media, TV and film, I believe that this is an area we need to continue discussing and developing our thoughts about – and also continue to influence and encourage those who are showcasing their talents.
+With deaf people and deaf characters becoming more and more prevalent in today’s media, TV and film.
+I believe that this is an area we need to continue discussing and developing our thoughts about.
+We also continue to influence and encourage those who are showcasing their talents.